jbarratt/envoy_ratelimit_example/README.md

 ratelimit_1  | time="2019-05-14T18:48:16Z" level=debug msg="cache key: backend_ratelimitkey_magic_path_/b_1557859696 current: 3"
 ratelimit_1  | time="2019-05-14T18:48:16Z" level=debug msg="returning normal response"
 ```

-So it's easy to imagine the string `magic` being replaced with something appropriate for your production environment.

 The `backend` is a simple go http service.
 It prints the headers it gets to make it easy to see what headers are coming in with the request.